precice/config-graph/README.md

 # preCICE Config Graph

-A Library that builds a graph from a preCICE configuration file for validation and visualization purposes.
+A Python library that builds a graph from a preCICE configuration file for validation and visualization purposes.

 **How does this differ from [the preCICE Config-Visualizer](https://github.com/precice/config-visualizer)?** The graph built by this library is not (directly) meant to be displayed.
 The focus is on building a graph that represents the structure of a preCICE configuration in a way that is useful in checking for logical errors.